cisagov/RedEye/README.md

 ## Quick start
 1. **Download** the latest RedEye binaries for [your OS](#platform-support) from the [Releases](https://github.com/cisagov/RedEye/releases) page.
 2. **Pick a mode** and **Run the server**
 	- [ **Red Team mode**](#red-team) enables the full feature set: upload C2 logs, explore data, and create presentations.
-To start the server in Red Team mode, run in the command line:
+To start the server in Red Team mode, run the following in a terminal. _You must provide a password to run in RedTeam mode._
 		```
 		AUTHENTICATION_PASSWORD=<your_password> ./RedEye --redTeam
 		```
-		You must provide a password to run in RedTeam mode.
 	- [**Blue Team mode**](#blue-team) (default) enables a simplified, read-only UI for reviewing campaigns exported by a Red Team.
 To start the server in Blue Team mode.
 Double-click on the 'RedEye' executable or run `./RedEye` from the command line.
 3. **Use the web app** in a browser at http://127.0.0.1:4000.
 The RedEye binary runs as a server in a terminal window and will automatically open the web app UI your default browser.
 You must close the terminal window to quit the RedEye server.